DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/RecordPaging/description.md

 The [pager](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/pager/) object is used to configure the pager.
 It has the full and compact display modes.
 Additionally, the adaptive (default) mode switches between these two values based on the DataGrid's width.
 Use the **pager**.[displayMode](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/pager/#displayMode) property to specify the mode.

-Regardless of the mode, the pager contains the following elements:
+The pager contains the following elements:

 - **Page navigator**
 Enables page navigation.